 In 2024 Europe is at it again.
 The EU Commission asked former European Central Bank President Mario Draghi to produce another report.
 It just came out.
 It is called “The future of European competitiveness.”
 I am afraid that this will be another set of clever ideas that will not be implemented.

-Innovation needs all the essential prerequisites listed earlier.
+Innovation ecosystems need all the essential prerequisites listed earlier.
 But more than anything else it needs a special mindset.
 This is the “secret sauce” that cannot be willed into place by technocrats and bureaucrats.

 Legal Disclaimer: